 I'm acknowledging simply that I am afraid, not that I am in danger.
 The thought that I am in danger is just another symptom of panic, not an important or useful thought.

 Here I accept the fact that I'm afraid at this moment.
-I don't fight the feeling; ask God to take it away; blame myself, or anybody else.
+I don't fight the feeling; ask God to take it away; blame myself, or anybody else; or pour myself a beer.
 I accept, as best I can, that I'm afraid in the same way I would accept a headache.
 I don't like headaches, but I don't bang my head against the wall in an effort to get rid of them, because that makes them worse.
 Overcoming panic attacks begins with working with, not against, my panic and anxiety symptoms.

 What makes a panic attack acceptable (not desirable, but acceptable) is that, while it feels awful and fills me with dread, it isn't dangerous.
 It won't kill me or make me crazy.
 Someone pointing a gun at me, that's not acceptable.
 I might get hurt or killed.
 If someone points a gun at me, I have to do whatever I can to change that: run, hide, fight, yell, bribe, or beg, because the consequence of being shot is so terrible that I must try to avoid it.